CloudM-Migrate/documentation/Troubleshooting/GoogleEndpoint.md

 Not retrying Forbidden[403] error Google.Apis.Requests.RequestError Insufficient Permission [403] Errors [ Message[Insufficient Permission] Location[ - ] Reason[insufficientPermissions] Domain[global] ]

-That particular error refers to the forwarding setting in a user's mailbox, for example when they are on holiday, to forward their mail to another member of staff.
+For a 401 That particular error refers to the forwarding setting in a user's mailbox, for example when they are on holiday, to forward their mail to another member of staff.
 The error simply means there has been no forwarding instructions set up on the account.
 It can be ignored, but the way to get rid of it would be to set up account forwarding in the destination.

+- Ensure that the admin user you are using to migrate has logged into Google Workspace at least once
+- Check you have followed all of the steps in the documentation for configuring the source and destination platforms
+- Double check all usernames and password
+- Check that OAuth access is setup and enabled correctly
+- Ensure that the time on the workstation/server that is running the migration tool is correct